adriantc/SubtitlesLeftoverCleaner/README.md

 ## Installation

 Download the [SubtitlesLeftoverCleaner_x86.exe or SubtitlesLeftoverCleaner_x64.exe from the latest release](https://github.com/adriantc/subtitlesleftovercleaner/releases/latest).
 Choose the arhitecture you require (x86 or x86-64).
-If you don't know what that is choose [SubtitlesLeftoverCleaner_x86.exe](https://github.com/adriantc/subtitlesleftovercleaner/releases/latest).
+If you don't know what that is, choose [SubtitlesLeftoverCleaner_x86.exe](https://github.com/adriantc/subtitlesleftovercleaner/releases/latest).

 ## Usage